aamnah/notes.aamnah.com/content/reactjs/react-redux.md

 3.

-- Redux will only give you _global_ _local_ state.
-It is local.
+- Redux will only give you _global_ state that is still _local_.
 It will not persist.
 You refresh the browser and the state is gone

 ### Redux with React